eea/eea.reportnet3.api.fme/doc/help/src/reader-feature-type-param.md

     r = 10.2
 ```

-Double quotes must be used if the field name contains special characters like whitespace:
+Double quotes must be used if the field name contains special characters like white space:
 ```sql
     "my field" = 'Some text'
 ```